aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 16May18
+Strategies for Success workshop with extra work to do tonight after the workshop.

+## 15May18
+Strategies for Success for Success workshop and Kids Coding Club tonight.

 ## 14May18
 Was a rough weekend beginning on Thursday.
 This week however, is my final module of the Strategies for Success workshop.
 I'm continuing to make every effort to code.